yzernik/yzernik.github.io/_posts/2022-01-07-trustless-ptlc-for-content.md

 * Bob calculates $$s1 = (s1 + s2) - s2$$ to get the decryption key, and decrypts the content.

 If Carol tries to give Bob an invalid invoice, Bob will know before he pays the invoice.

-The above example assumes that Bob is able to trust that the value of $$p1$$ is valid.

 ![PTLC Example](/images/ptlc-example-3.png)